mindee/tawazi/documentation/index.md

 # run pipeline with passed parameters
 assert pipeline(1) == 4
 ```
-Currently, you cannot pass in named parameters to the `DAG` (will be supported in future releases).
+Currently, you cannot pass in keyword arguments to the `DAG` (will be supported in future releases).

-**Hint:** This should not be confused with passing keyworded arguments to `ExecNode`s which is possible
+**Hint:** This should not be confused with passing keyworded arguments to `ExecNode`s which is possible.

-A `DAG`-decorated function can support returning multiple values from a pipeline via tuples, lists or dicts (depth of 1).
+A `DAG`-decorated function can support returning multiple values from a pipeline via tuples, lists or dicts (depth of 1 only).

 <!--pytest-codeblocks:cont-->